aclapes/MCV-M6-ActionClassificationTask/README.md

 0. Before downloading any data, install the `unrar` and `ffmpeg` packages with your package manager.
 In Debian-based distros (e.g., Ubuntu), that is done with the following command: `sudo apt install unrar ffmpeg`.

-1. Now, download the videos from the authors' website and decompress it with `unrar`:
+1. Now, download the videos from the authors' website and decompress them with `unrar`:

     ```bash
         # Download the compressed dataset